leiwu0/course.math_theory_nn/README.md

     - What is the potential research direction inspired by the paper?

 - **Scribe notes** (10%): You are asked to scribe a note in LaTeX.
 The scribe notes can be done in pairs.
+Please use this template:

 **Collaboration policy:** We encourage you to form study groups and discuss courseworks.
 However, you must write up all the coureworks from scrach independently without refering to any notes from  others.